 The aqueduct was indeed built by Thomas Telford – one of his first major feats of civil engineering.
 But he was closely watched by William Jessop (pictured), the more experienced canal engineer.

-Despite considerable public scepticism, Telford was confident the construction method would work: he had previously built at least one cast-iron trough aqueduct – the Longdon-on-Tern aqueduct on the Shrewsbury Canal.
-It is still visible in the middle of a field, though the canal was abandoned years ago.
+Despite considerable public skepticism, Telford was sure his construction method would work: he had previously built at least one cast-iron trough aqueduct – the Longdon-on-Tern aqueduct on the Shrewsbury Canal.
+You can still see it in the middle of a field, though the canal was abandoned years ago.

-The mortar used lime, water and ox blood, believed to strengthen the mortar.
-The iron castings for the trough were produced at the nearby Plas Kynaston Foundry, Cefn Mawr, which was built by the Shrewsbury iron founder and millwright William Hazledine.
-The trough was made from flanged plates of cast iron, bolted together, with the joints bedded with Welsh flannel and a mixture of white lead and iron particles from boring waste.
-The plates are not rectangular, but shaped as voussoirs, similar to those of a stone arch.
+...the trough was made from flanged plates of cast iron, bolted together, with the joints bedded with Welsh flannel and a mixture of white lead and iron particles from boring waste.